idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 ### What is your ideal culture?

+Tough question.
+I need to think through that

 - Team gelled, and always helping and growing each other
 - Continuous improvement, with very open feedback, and desire to improve.
+- Test cheaply, early and often.
-- Ship as frequently as possible
+- Ship as frequently as possible.
-- Nice people
 - Always paying down technical debt
-- I hate the term "bring solutions not problems", it encourages people to freeze.
+- I hate the term "bring solutions not probems", it encourages people to freeze.
 Instead - "bring ideas, even terrible ones, with your problems", caring and lead time to fix is most important
+- Never be blocked
+- Imagine Executed Sustainably

 ### How do you make a good culture?